 Keeping all your issues on Ravelry (or other cloud storage) lets you safely delete them from your device when you aren’t actively reading or working from them.

 That’s critical for devices which have a limited memory capacity!

 Those files, once stored on Ravelry, can be re-downloaded to your device then any number of times when you need it there, then deleted when you don’t.

 And if your device should ever stop working or gets replaced, your publications are still safe and can be accessed from any other device!

-(Also, please remember that only current subscribers have access to our Members Site.
-So saving elsewhere allows future access to your content even if you should discontinue your subscription.)
+(Also, please remember that only current members have access to our Members Site.
+So saving elsewhere allows future access to your content even if you should discontinue your membership.)

 There are three options on the issue page.
 The first 2 options are all about viewing and saving the PDF files directly on your device.

 There are 2 versions of the digital publication provided: a full-color one with amazing design and special touches by our fabulous graphic designer, Marija;

 and also a simplified Print-Friendly version which is perfect for printing pages off at home if desired.